vsmid/rudimentary/README.md

 Majority of features are a work in progress but are usable and show the intent.

+#### Prerequisites

+* Java 11+
+* Maven

+#### Hello World

+Since there are no publicly available artifacts of Rudimentary framework yet, here are the steps to easily create Rudimentary project:

+1. Clone this repository from your terminal
+2. Go to the root of cloned project
+3. Execute `mvn clean package`
+4. Execute `java -jar rudimentary-cli/target/rudimentary-cli-1.0-SNAPSHOT.jar new --name hello-world`
+5. Open created project in your favourite IDE

-## Roadmap
+#### Roadmap

 * Dynamic module loading/reloading while using rudimentary-runner module and Jigsaw
 * Add MVC caching policy settings
 * Add MVC escaping strategies, e.g. html, js, css, attributes, read OWASP
 * Add Security LoginForm authentication option
-* Add Security JWT authentication option - jose4j
+* Add Security JWT authentication option
 * Add Security CSRF protection - Basic, draft version available
 * Add Security CORS handling - Basic, draft version available
-* Add Sql rollback options
+* Add Sql rollback options - rollback on exception type
 * Add HttpEndpoint async() method for async execution
 * Add Metrics (Time, Gauge, Count)
 * Add ApiDoc - read OpenApi - added very basic opinionated extension
 * Add Tracing - read OpenTracing
 * Finish tests and README docs
-* Add environment to Instance and implement loading based on environment variable in configuration
 * Create test utilities (see Context tests for creating mock context)
 * Add Array as new content type - Json content type can currently handle it but this will some refactor to be more efficient.
 Consider giving Json inferred type?
-* Add Admin module
 * More validation constraint definitions and implementations
-* JDBC - mayne use HikariCP or implement jdbc pool a bit more seriously - basic impl, done.
+* JDBC - use HikariCP - basic impl, done.
 * Add fallback, bulkead, retry, backpressure handlers.
 * Logger should be moved from HttpEndpoint to allow access from anywhere
 * System properties listed are missing ones from system and environment